xpqz/dyalog-docs/dotnet-interface/docs/using-windows-forms/modal-dialog-boxes.md

 ## Example 2

-Functions `EG2` and `EG2A` illustrate how the Each operator (`¨`) and the extended namespace reference syntax in Dyalog APL may be used to produce more succinct, and no less readable, code.
+Functions `EG2` and `EG2A` illustrate how the Each operator (`¨`) and the extended namespace reference syntax in Dyalog may be used to produce more succinct, and no less readable, code.
 ```apl
      ∇ EG2;form1;label1;textBox1;true;false;⎕USING;Z
 [1]    ⎕USING←,⊂'System.Windows.Forms,